 - What makes for a healthy relationship?

-If you would like some more resources to help young people (and also not so young people) navigate relationships you might also really like my own resource pack called Love, Innit.
-It features a unique discussion game called talk for a minute, which is an opportunity for young people to get really deep into discussions about ‘the one’, friendships and relationship ethics.
+My own RSE relationships resources in Love Innit features a unique discussion game called talk for a minute, which is an opportunity for young people to get really deep into discussions about ‘the one’, friendships and relationship ethics.

 There’s also the relationships graph activity, to help young people to explore what an unhealthy relationship might look like.
 There’s game of Family Fortunes where you people have to give what they think are the ‘top answers’ to “what’s the most important quality in a partner,” “something you wouldn’t do on a first date,” and “what’s the worst chat-up line you’ve ever heard?”